theborderland/membership/docs/timeline.md

 Just notes to be filled out for next year's team

+# Ideas for next year
+  * differentiate lottery memberships and invitaiton memberships, and make the invitaiton process different

 # Before lottery registration
   * Determine location, price(s) and quotas (location: during xmas, ...)